Night of the Living Dead: Darkest Dawn: Production

 The film had been in production on and off for five years since 2009.
 According to Tony Todd, the film had two different directors with two different approaches at different points in time.
 The film features visual effects from The Graphic Film Company, Los Angeles, which relied on the iPi Soft iPi Motion Capture markerless motion capture software.
 The software’s ability allows the filmmakers to produce very large amounts of moving zombies on screen and also allows the actors to motion capture their performances as if they were acting on a real film set.

 Mos Def was originally cast as a voice actor, but after a short time, he was released from the project.
 Both Todd and Moseley would be reprising their roles as Ben and Johnny, respectively, from the 1990 version of the film.
 Indian actor R. Madhavan was signed on to play a role in mid 2013.

 Release and reception

 The film was reported to be complete in May 2014.
 A theatrical release across the United States of America was planned in the fall of 2014.
 However this did not happen.
 The film later premiered at 2015 Comic Con held in San Diego as a part of the Walker Stalker Fan Fest, during July 2015.
 The film was later released in October 2015 on iTunes and OnDemand stations across the United States.

-To date there have been no reviews collected by Rotten Tomatoes.
+To date there has been only one review collected by Rotten Tomatoes.